P.M.P. "L" or "bent" cranks of the early 1980's may be one of the most famous bad ideas in cycling.

 Z-Torque™ retains the same basic bad idea of a P.M.P. crank, but with increased weight and reduced ground clearance.

-The P.M.P. crank manages to take a bad idea and make it worse: the crank spider is not simply bolted to the right arm.
-Instead, it is about 1/3 of the square taper, while the arm is the other 2/3.
-This puts a joint in the middle of a highly-stressed joint — so highly stressed that hardened steel spindles sometimes break here.
+The P.M.P. crank stands out in part because it manages to take a bad idea and make it worse: the crank spider is not simply bolted to the right arm.
+Instead, the spider is about 1/3 of the square taper, while the arm is the other 2/3.
+This puts a joint in the middle of a highly-stressed joint — so highly stressed that hardened steel spindles sometimes break here, even without a jointed square taper.
 Probably no P.M.P. arms failed due to this two-piece square taper; but just as likely few cranks were produced, and most saw little or no hard service before being replaced with something conventional.